mkrnc/mkrnc.github.io/index.md

 | 2011 - 2015 | Young researcher PhD position at the Institute for Mathematics, Physics and Mechanics (University of Ljubljana)                      |

-### Considering doing the thesis under my supervision?
-Think about the area of math/CS you are  passionate about, then email me and we will meet.